Skip to main content

 • (transitive) — pulled in through another dependency.

 When the named package is clean but the resolved tree already contains a vulnerable package, the refusal identifies the existing tree as the source.
 Advisory lines show the advertised fixed version, or that none is known; when every advisory on a package has fix data, Corgea prints safe version: axios@0.21.2, and for vulnerable direct npm dependencies it may print fix with: corgea npm install package-name@version (advertised fix).
 Vulnerability counts and exit behavior follow the original install target.
-JSON output. --json returns one report on stdout and redirects the package manager’s stdout to stderr so Corgea owns stdout.
-The report includes schema_version, manager, subcommand, args, recency_threshold_days (the active recency window, or null when the gate is off — pair it with each result’s age_seconds), a summary split into named and tree counts, verdict_mode, a results array, and a tree object when tree resolution ran.
-Tree entries carry an origin of requested, pre-existing, or transitive; vulnerable verdicts carry remediation with the safe version covering every advisory, or null when any advisory has no known fix.
+JSON output. --json returns one report on stdout and writes resolution and package-check progress to stderr, keeping stdout available for machine-readable output.
+The package manager’s stdout is also redirected to stderr.
+Schema version 2 reports manager, subcommand, args, recency_threshold_days (the active recency window, or null when the gate is off — pair it with each result’s age_seconds), a summary split into named and tree counts, verdict_mode, a results array, and a tree object when tree resolution ran.
+Tree entries carry an origin of requested, pre-existing, or transitive.
+Known-malicious packages report a distinct verdict status of malicious, a per-match malware boolean, and a separate malicious count in each summary object.
+Their remediation is always null because the package should be removed rather than upgraded; vulnerable verdicts continue to report a safe version only when it covers every advisory.

 Install Agent Skills